oracle-quickstart/oci-palo-alto-networks/README.md

 This project includes below solutions supported:

 - **Palo Alto Networks Active/Passive HA** : [paloaltonetworks-ha](paloaltonetworks-ha) this allows end user to deploy PAN solutions in hub and spoke architecture.

-## Prerequisites

-First off we'll need to do some pre deploy setup.
-That's all detailed [here](https://github.com/oracle/oci-quickstart-prerequisites).

 ## How to use these templates